Effective: April 4, 1996

 - Meet at least monthly.

-The Safety and Disaster Committee will advise the Chancellor in the development of a safety culture at Montana State University-Northern and consists of the following representatives:
+The Safety and Disaster Committee is chaired by the Vice Chancellor for Administration and Finance and will advise the Chancellor in the development of a safety culture at Montana State University-Northern and consists of the following representatives:

 - Director of Facilities Services